flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 ### Executing commands

 As shown above, Bash will create subprocesses everytime it executes commands.
-That\'s nothing new.
+That's nothing new.

 But if your command is a subprocess that sets variables you want to use in your main script, that won\'t work.

-For exactly this purpose, there\'s the `source` command (also: the *dot* `.` command).
-Source doesn\'t execute the script, it imports the other script\'s code into the current shell:
+For exactly this purpose, there's the `source` command (also: the *dot* `.` command).
+Source doesn\'t execute the script, it imports the other script's code into the current shell:

     source ./myvariables.sh
     # equivalent to: